rizahmedk/Cheatsheet/Unix_references.md

 ## scp copy in aws
 only file :- scp -i r_login.pem  artifactory-oss-6.7.2.tar.gz  ec2-user@34.222.132.1:/home/ec2-user
 for folder :- scp -ri r_login.pem  artifactory-oss-6.7.2.tar.gz  ec2-user@34.222.132.1:/home/ec2-user

+To reduce or shrink the size of LVM partioned: fdisk does not have flexibilty to shrink the size of partion , once its created that its and this  can be done with advance lvm (logical volume manager)
+Actions to perform:
+unmount filesystem using umount command syntax : umount /lvm  exmaple :umount /dev/zoom/linux /lvm e2fsck -f directory name , exmaple : e2fsck -f /dev/zoom/linux
+User resize2fs command:
+sysntex : resize2fs /dev/zoom/linux 3gb
+lvreduc -L 3gb /dev/zoom/linux
+Then mmount it back
+mount /dev/zoom/linux /lvm